FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 What if instead of using single vectors to get the top-k directly, I just used them as rerankers?
 Instead of getting the top-k correct, all that matters in that case top-k in some larger k'.
 This would open the door to  use single vectors as efficient representations instead and just size them so we have guarantees on k'.
-In a sense this already happens with some optimizations for multi-vector methods like plaid <!-- todo: verify and add a citation -->.
-In that case, extending this theory to give bounds on what sized k' we can get the top-k results in would be interesting.
+For example getting the top-k in k' could be highly valuable and let us estimate worst case costs for rerankers.

 ## Closing Remarks